 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The bright red stalks of early spring rhubarb give this jam its lovely color as well as it's tangy flavor.
+You can make this delicious jam with no canning required.
+You will simply make it in a pot on your stovetop.
 It will keep in the refrigerator for up to one month, or in the freezer for up to six months.

 - 4 cups rhubarb (chopped, about 1 1/2 pounds rhubarb leaf stalks)

 Gather the ingredients.

 In a medium-sized pot over low heat, place the rhubarb, water, and 3/4 cup of sugar to start.
 Stir constantly until all of the sugar is dissolved.

 Continue to cook, stirring frequently, until the rhubarb pieces fall apart.
 When the compote is about as thick as applesauce, turn off the heat.